weiks/quarters-docs/docs/sdk/js.md

 #### Transfer request

 When you want a player to transfer quarters while playing game.
-You can create "transfer request"; it creates new `requestId` and then, you can ask the player to authorize the transfer.
+You can create a `transfer request`; it creates a new `requestId` and then, you can ask the player to authorize the transfer.

 ```js
 client